 Unless the FDA knows and is not announcing it, the identity of the spammers that disrupted the comment process is still a mystery.
 The bizarre, amateurish hacking doesn’t seem to have served the cause of either tobacco control organizations or vapers and the vapor industry.
 Whoever was responsible may simply have been a digital vandal, looking to cause trouble.

 The next step for the FDA is to sort and analyze the comments, and use them in designing rules about flavors.
 Since the agency already tried to ban non-tobacco and -menthol flavors, most vaping advocates have little hope that FDA minds have changed.
-The regulators are under tremendous pressure from crusading politicians like Sen. Dick Durbin, and tobacco control groups like Truth Initiative to ban “kid-appealing” flavors.
-FDA Commissioner Scott Gottlieb has already announced that the flavor regulation will be “expedited rulemaking,” meaning the agency will speed up the typically years-long process.
+The regulators are under tremendous pressure from crusading politicians like Sen. Dick Durbin, and tobacco control groups like Truth Initiative to ban “kid-appealing” e-liquid flavors.
+FDA Commissioner Scott Gottlieb has already announced that the flavor regulation will be “expedited rulemaking,” meaning the agency will speed up the typically years-long process just for e-cigarettes.